dstackai/dstack/docs/docs/concepts/dev-environments.md

 When `dstack` provisions the dev environment, it uses the current folder contents.

-!!! info "Exclude files"
+!!! info ".gitignore"
-    If there are large files or folders you'd like to avoid uploading, you can list them in either `.gitignore` or `.dstackignore`.
+    If there are large files or folders you'd like to avoid uploading, you can list them in `.gitignore`.

 The `dstack run` command allows specifying many things, including spot policy, retry and max duration, max price, regions, instance types, and [much more](../reference/cli/index.md#dstack-run).